green-api/whatsapp-demo-chatbot-java/README.md

 There are 3 scenes in the bot:

-Scene [`Start`](src/main/java/com/greenapi/demoChatbot/scenes/Start.java) - responds to any incoming message, sends a list of available languages.
+- Scene [`Start`](src/main/java/com/greenapi/demoChatbot/scenes/Start.java) - responds to any incoming message, sends a list of available languages.
 Launches the `MainMenu` scene.
-Scene [`MainMenu`](src/main/java/com/greenapi/demoChatbot/scenes/MainMenu.java) - processes the user's selection and sends the main menu text in the selected language.
-Launches the `Endpoints` scene
+- Scene [`MainMenu`](src/main/java/com/greenapi/demoChatbot/scenes/MainMenu.java) - processes the user's selection and sends the main menu text in the selected language.
+Launches the `Endpoints` scene.
-Scene [`Endpoints`](src/main/java/com/greenapi/demoChatbot/scenes/Endpoints.java) - executes the user-selected method and sends a description of the method in the selected language.
+- Scene [`Endpoints`](src/main/java/com/greenapi/demoChatbot/scenes/Endpoints.java) - executes the user-selected method and sends a description of the method in the selected language.

-The [`SessionManager`](src/main/java/com/greenapi/demoChatbot/util/SessionManager.java) class contains the `isSessionExpired` method which returns `true` if the user does not write to the bot for more than 2 minutes.
+- The [`SessionManager`](src/main/java/com/greenapi/demoChatbot/util/SessionManager.java) class contains the `isSessionExpired` method which returns `true` if the user does not write to the bot for more than 2 minutes.
 It is used to set the starting scene again if the bot has not been contacted for a long time.
-The [`YmlReader`](src/main/java/com/greenapi/demoChatbot/util/YmlReader.java) class contains the `getString()` method which returns strings from the `strings.xml` file by key.
+- The [`YmlReader`](src/main/java/com/greenapi/demoChatbot/util/YmlReader.java) class contains the `getString()` method which returns strings from the `strings.xml` file by key.
 This file is used to store the texts of the bot's responses.

 ## Message management